 Resources

-Applied Studies reflective report assignments are an opportunity to engage with your training in the liberal arts and in the workplace; to master competencies as an effective learner by reflecting on your learning objectives and practical skill development by drawing connections between these and your academic training.
+Applied Studies reflective assignments are an opportunity to engage with your academic experience and the workplace; to master competencies as an effective learner by reflecting on your learning objectives and practical skill development by drawing connections between these and your academic training.

 Academic Plan